chrispecoraro/SLAY/README.md

-# SLAQ
+# SLAY
-SLAQ - Sanity, Laravel, Astro, and Qwik
+SLAY - Sanity, Laravel, Astro, and "Your Choice" of JavaScript.

-Our beloved content-wrangling [Sanity](https://sanity.io), our insta-API [Laravel](https://laravel.com), and the zero-JS [Astro](https://astro.build/), and the island-less integration of [Qwik](https://qwik.dev), auditioning for the part of JS framework, with Vanilla JS (SLAV stack?), as a close contender.
+Our beloved content-wrangling [Sanity](https://sanity.io), our insta-API [Laravel](https://laravel.com), and the zero-JS [Astro](https://astro.build/), and your choice of JS framework.

 A combination of Astro for static pages and Laravel's front-end Breeze (SLAB stack?) scaffolding for any "secure" pages requiring login could also be used.